 A listing of requirements for teaching fields is available in the ATP office and on the ATP website.
 The Texas Education Agency has the power to change minimum requirements at any time.
 TITLE II Information: As mandated by the Title II Act and made available on the Title II website, the following table provides information about the pass rates on the TExES exams required for certification:

 Title II Report Data for Cohort Years 2017 & 2018: Pass Rates 2018-2019

 |Category||Percentage Pass in 2018 Cohort||Percentage Pass in 2019 Cohort|

 |Pedagogy & Professional Responsibility||100%||100%|

 In the undergraduate phase of the ATP, students complete a major and a minor in their chosen areas of study, a sequence of undergraduate education courses, and liberal arts courses required for certification.
+Students may also minor in Education which includes many of the undergraduate education courses required for entrance into the ATP.
 Students will be assigned an ATP faculty member as an advisor and should work carefully with their ATP advisor, as well as their Austin College mentor, in planning their program of study.

 Certification Field Content Requirements